anjaneyayadav/LSP_Programs/YOCTO Project.md

-WHAT IS YACTO?
+# What is Yocto?

+Yocto provides *open source* components and *tools*
- Yocto is a tool to create your own custom Linux operating system
+to help developers create their own custom Linux distributions for *any hardware architecture*.

-WHAT IS CUSTOM LINUX OS?
+# What is a Custom Linux Distributions?

-A Custom Linux OS means a Linux operating system that you build or modify yourself, so it includes only the features you need
+A *Custom Linux Distribution* is a Linux operating system that you build or modify yourself,
+including only the features, drivers, and components you need for your specific use case.

 🔧 WHY A NEED BUILD CUSTOM OS?